Ted Stevens International Airport

 Frequently Asked Questions

-What is a Part 150 Noise Compatibility Study?
+What is the objective of this Part 150 Study?

 Title 14 of the Code of Federal Regulations Part 150 (“14 CFR Part 150” or simply “Part 150”) establishes a voluntary program, administered by the Federal Aviation Administration (FAA), that includes procedures for airports to assess aircraft noise and land use compatibility.
 It establishes a single system for evaluating aircraft noise, determining the exposure of individuals to aircraft noise, and standardizing airport noise compatibility planning programs.
 The Airport Noise Compatibility Planning program includes: (1) provisions for the development and submission to the FAA of the Noise Exposure Maps (NEMs) and Noise Compatibility Program (NCP) by airport operators; (2) standard noise units, methods, and analytical techniques for use in assessments; (3) identification of land uses that are normally considered compatible (or non-compatible) with various levels of aircraft noise based on federal guidelines; and (4) procedures and criteria for FAA approval or disapproval of airport-recommended NCP measures.